 - being born prematurely (before the 37th week of pregnancy)

 - having a low birthweight

 - smoking or alcohol or drug abuse during pregnancy

 ADHD can occur in people of any intellectual ability, although it's more common in people with learning difficulties.

-Although there's no cure for ADHD, it can be managed with appropriate educational support, advice and support for parents and affected children, alongside medicine, if necessary.
+For children with ADHD, although there's no cure, it can be managed with appropriate educational support, advice and support for parents and affected children, alongside medicine, if necessary.

-Medicine is often the first treatment offered to adults with ADHD, although psychological therapies such as cognitive behavioural therapy (CBT) may also help.
+For adults with ADHD, medicine is often the first treatment offered, although psychological therapies such as cognitive behavioural therapy (CBT) may also help.

 Looking after a child with ADHD can be challenging, but it's important to remember that they cannot help their behaviour.

 Some day-to-day activities might be more difficult for you and your child, including:

 - getting your child to sleep at night